silkodenis/swiftui-navigation-coordinator/README.md

 You can take only the [NavigationCoordinator](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation/NavigationCoordinator.swift) and use it as you see fit in your project.
 It is an independent and tested component that manages the `NavigationPath`.

-But I recommend utilizing the full [infrastructure](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation) from my example:
+But I recommend taking advantage of some [features](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation) from my example:

 <details open>
 <summary><b>RootView</b></summary>